What Time Limits apply to HMRC Compliance Checks?

 However, the old rules still exist and remain relevant.
 For a submitted tax return, a formal enquiry still needs to be opened within the relevant time limits.

-If you are concerned about an up and coming compliance check and you have substantial tax arrears that cannot be paid then call 08000 746 757 for urgent specialist help.
+If you are concerned about an up and coming compliance check and you have significant tax arrears for corporation tax, late VAT bill payments, or PAYE that cannot be paid then call 08000 746 757 for urgent specialist help.